ds5110/git-intro/git.md

 ## Tutorials

-These tutorials describe advanced usage of git and github, which may use later in the course.
+These tutorials describe advanced usage of git and github, which you may use later in the course.

 * [github starter course](https://github.com/education/github-starter-course)
 * [atlassian git tutorials](https://www.atlassian.com/git) -- atlassian.com